GEORGIA: In Vino Veritas - Mgzavrebi

 “This forward-looking optimism that is so apparent, is what makes the inclusion of older musical traditions and styles all the more beautiful.”

 I vividly remember the first time I listened to the album there was some really difficult things occurring in the backdrop to my life that particular day.
 I didn’t have much, if any, expectations for the album, yet whilst walking in nature whilst listening to the album, the record completely took me out of anxiety I was feeling and made me connect to my surroundings in a way that will stay with me for a while.
-The sky seemed just a little bit bluer, the grass a little greener and the sun seemed to shine just a whole lot brighter thanks to being taken on a ride by Mgzavrebi who injected a real sense of zest into my perspective.
+The sky seemed just a little bit bluer, the grass a little greener and the sun seemed to shine just a whole lot brighter thanks to being taken on a ride by Mgzavrebi, who managed to introduce a real sense of zest into my day.
 This is really the power of music.

 Having gone back to the album on several occasions, I would say that whilst I would not say it is one of my favourite of all time, it is on a compositional level genuinely faultless.
 The introduction of traditional rhythms and instruments, in no way dates the album nor makes it boring, and in actual fact there is a whole other element injected into the record that ironically gives it a whole new lease of life – classical music.
 Though styles vary rampantly throughout the album - from the bluesy Dzala Ertobashia, indie summer vibes of Minda Gjerodes to the spoken word included on Emigrantebi - there is an influence of classical music that crops up often that I just adore.
 This shines through most on tracks such as the hauntingly beautiful Ramdens and my favourite track on the record Prarviomsya.